aws-samples/aws-cdk-examples/.github/extract-snippets/README.md

 ## extract-snippets.sh

 This `bash` script calls the Python script (described next) to extract the snippets, then checks the results in to the `snippets` branch of the repo.
 This script's arguments are taken as a `bash` command that gathers the files to be examined for snippets; the output of that command should be a list of paths, one per line.
-This list is piped to the Python script on standard input.
+This is piped to the Python script on standard input.

 For example, the following invocation of the script will pipe the output of `ls` into the Python script to extract snippets from the source files in the